Eyes on Cardano and These 7 Altcoins: Binance List and More…

 KILT Protocol has announced the release of DIDsign, a decentralized way to sign and verify files privately and securely.
 DIDsign is an application designed to make online services more convenient and secure in the next internet generation, Web3.

 DIDsign allows you to sign any digital file (PDF, audio, video, software) directly in your browser using a unique decentralized identifier (DID).
-You can download your signed file (or group of files) to your device as a signed zip file and send it to anyone you want using the method you prefer (e-mail, Telegram, WhatsApp, etc.).
+You can download your signed file (or group of files) to your device as a signed zip file and send it to the person you want by the method you prefer (e-mail, Telegram, WhatsApp, etc.).

 Phantom sees 4,200% growth in smart contract deployment